ronen567/just-the-docs/docs/logistic-regression.md

 Instead, we can use a mone alanlytical solution, such as the ****Gradient Descent****.

+## Finding the Coefficients with Gradient Descent

-Gradient Descent was already explained to the details, and illustrated with the Linear Predictor.
+Gradient Descent was already explained in details, and illustrated with the Linear Predictor.
 So here we can jump directly to implement the solution for Logistic Regression..

-Here's the  Gradient Descent operator set on cost function J(b,w), for the free coeffcient {b} and the other linear coefficients {w_j}
+Eq.
+9 presents the recursive equation for finding the coeffcients.
+(We seperate Eq.
+9a which calculates the free coefficents from the other coefficients, but clearly 9a and 9b are identical).

+Eq.
+9a and 9b for all n coefficents should be repeated iteratively until {b} and all \\({w_j}\\) converge.
+The convergence point, is the point where all derivatives are 0, i.e. the minima point.

+The development of the partial derivative \\(\frac{\partial L(b,w)}{\partial w_i}\\), is detailed here] (logistic-regression-cost-function-derivative).
+The result is presented in Eq 10.
+The considerations for the selection of the the step size \\(\alpha\\) AKA learning rate, with a detailed explaination on the algorithm can be found it in Linear Regression post.

+Till Here!!!!

 #### Eq.
 9:  Gradient Descent